theakhandpatel/portfolio/projects/moviedb.md

 - **Permission Management** 🔏: Users have specific permission levels (e.g., `movies:read`, `movies:write`) for different operations.
 Endpoints are protected based on these permissions.

+## License

+This project is licensed under the MIT License 📜.